Intelligent-Systems-Lab/eos-keygen/README.md

 # eos-keygen

-we use it in node 10
+we use it in nodejs 10

 ## Install